PlutoLang/pluto-zip/README.md

 # pluto-zip

-A zip reader library for Pluto.
+A zip library for Pluto.

 ## Documentation